top of page

 One day, Sarah decided to take a break from her routine.
 She started with small changes: taking five-minute breaks to focus on her breath, walking outside during lunch, and setting boundaries around work emails after hours.
 Over the weeks, she noticed that her mind felt clearer, and her mood had stabilized.
 Slowing down helped her reconnect with what mattered most and improved her mental health.

 My own story bears a striking resemblance to Sarah's, characterized by high-functioning chaos.
 My calm started with setting boundaries.
 My situation was extreme, and extreme boundaries had to be set.
 This created the slow beginning towards my calm.
 I became a self-serving, soul-seeking woman who was rising from the ashes.
 First was the retreat to safety.
 My circle became small, and my footprint altered.
 I now don't frequent the same places to shop, eat, or entertain.
-My focus turns inward for years, and healing takes place.
+My focus turned inward for the last several years, and healing took place.

 Practical Ways to Slow Down